zgabievi/laravel-promocodes/README.md

 ---

-Laslty apply code using method `apply`.
+Laslty use code using method `apply`.

 Method returns boolean.